scottmatheina/bosbot/readme.md

 And its done; to start Nginx, all that’s left is to sudo nginx -t

 Sending Telegram the SSL Cert
 Telegram will need the other side of the cert.
-Consulting their documentation, it seems that they need the PEM file.
-To get that, I had to convert the current CRT file into the PEM format.

-openssl x509 -in /etc/ssl/certs/self-signed.crt -outform pem -out /etc/ssl/certs/bot.pem
-To get the cert to Telegram’s hands, I sent it via their API using this: (Replace bot keys!)

-curl -F "url=https://your.domain.or.ip.com" -F "certificate=@/etc/ssl/certs/bot.pem" https://api.telegram.org/bot12345:ABC-DEF1234ghIkl-zyx57W2v1u123ew11/setWebhook
+curl -F "url=https://bosbot.cyiber.com" -F "certificate=@/etc/letsencrypt/live/bosbot.cyiber.com/cert.pem" https://api.telegram.org/bot672249649:AAEbolWMT35jPdrdKyJEe6Qxq_44bwiqk8o/setWebhook